 We tasted 8 in total, all cooked the same way, without seasoning in the same kind of buns.
-So here’s my list and what I thought but you can read about the overall list including the winner here.
+So here’s my own list and what I thought about each burger, but you can read about the overall list including the winner here.

 8) bringing up the rear is a surprising contender M&S. A burger with so much pepper you couldn’t taste anything else.
 I actually wanted to check if we’d accidentally bought pepper Burgers, sadly we did not.
 Texture was good though.